-Theology is the study of God, God’s character, God’s actions in relation to the cosmos, and especially God’s relationship to humanity (the character and history of humankind) in its responsive relationship to God within the panorama of the world and history, space and time.
+Theology is the study of God, God’s character, God’s actions in relation to the cosmos, and especially God’s relationship to humanity (the character and history of humankind) in its responsive relationship to God within the panorama of the world and history, space, and time.

 The breadth and complexity of theology’s subject matter are unrivaled among human sciences.
 This creates utterly unique challenges for theological reflection.
 Over the centuries, theology schools have developed ways of organizing this complexity that make theology more manageable.
 Presently, a common way of approaching this organization is to differentiate theology into four areas of focus.
 So what are the four types of theology?

 The four types include biblical theology, historical theology, systematic (or dogmatic) theology, and practical theology.
-This arrangement was arrived at relatively recently, only settling in as such in the 19th and 20th centuries; the majority of the history of theology there was an assumed fluidity between these four.
+This arrangement was arrived at relatively recently, only settling in as such in the 19th and 20th centuries; for the majority of the history of theology, there was an assumed fluidity between these four.
 Rightly so: there is no consideration of the question of God in relation to humanity which does not invite all four of these dimensions of theology.

 1. Biblical Theology

-Biblical theology is the focus on the specific ways that the discreet and unique authorial voices in Scripture reflect on the larger questions of theology and the relationships of actions and activities between God and human creatures.
-Biblical theology is undertaken by persons who are formed and practiced by their Christian faith, account for the historical currents which feed and flow in and through Scripture, and do so with full awareness of how the particular voices in Scripture rise together as a canonical choir, coordinating together in ways that are ultimately reflected in dogmatic theology.
+Biblical theology is focused on the specific ways that the discreet and unique authorial voices in Scripture reflect on the larger questions of theology and the relationships of actions and activities between God and human creatures.
+Biblical theology is undertaken by persons who are formed and practiced by their Christian faith, account for the historical currents that feed and flow in and through Scripture, and do so with full awareness of how the particular voices in Scripture rise together as a canonical choir, coordinating together in ways that are ultimately reflected in dogmatic theology.

 2. Historical Theology